evandroforks/timetray/README.md

 # TimeTray
-TimeTray displays the current calender week in a system tray
+TimeTray displays the current calendar week in a system tray

 ## How to build your own Jar file
-Make your required edits to the TimeTray.java file then run the following commands:
+Make your required edits to the TimeTray.java file.
+Run the following commands to build the new jar file:

-- rm -rf *.class *.jar
+rm -rf *.class *.jar

-- javac TimeTray.java
+javac TimeTray.java

-- jar -cmf TimeTray.mf TimeTray.jar *.class
+jar -cmf TimeTray.mf TimeTray.jar *.class

+Run the following commands to see the jar file contents:

-jar tf TimeTray.jar - to see jar contents
+jar tf TimeTray.jar

-java -jar .\TimeTray.jar - to execute jar file
+Run the following commands to execute the jar file contents:

+java -jar .\TimeTray.jar

 ## How to add to windows startup
 Go to: